TobiasPSP/Modules.dynpar/README.md

 So I keep my fingers crossed that one day, PowerShell natively supports this attribute and automatically translates the `param()` block accordingly so using dynamic parameters would really just be a matter of adding this attribute, shielding our eyes from the ugly complexity of *dynamicparam* code.

+Meanwhile, the module generates the complex code for your dynamic parameters.